MrNilz/wake_host.py/readme.md

  `/etc/init.d/wake_host start`

 You can look in your syslog for a corresponding message.
 Pls note depending on your HW resources python can take quite some time for startup.

+# Hints

+To enhance startup time you can precompile python to pyc files using.

+`python -m compileall /var/wake_host.py`